FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Experiments

 \subsection{Camera Pose Estimation}

-\textbf{Baselines.} To evaluate our method's pose estimation capabilities, we benchmark against MASt3R, the current state-of-the-art in zero-shot multi-view pose estimation.
-Additional comparisons include FORGE~\citep{jiang2024few} for object-centric datasets and PoseDiffusion~\citep{fan2023pose} for scene-level reconstruction, with PoseDiffusion evaluated exclusively on CO3Dv2 due to its training scope.
-Traditional COLMAP-based approaches~\citep{schonberger2016structure} are excluded from our evaluation due to their documented high failure rates in sparse-view scenarios, a limitation consistently reported in previous studies~\citep{wang2024pflrm}.
+\textbf{Baselines.} We fisrt evaluate pose estimation performance against PF-LRM on its evaluation datasets.
+For all of our evaluation datasets, we benchmark against MASt3R, the current state-of-the-art in zero-shot multi-view pose estimation.
+Additional comparisons include FORGE~\cite{jiang2024few} for object-centric evaluation, and PoseDiffusion~\cite{wang2023posediffusion}, RayDiffusion~\cite{zhang2024cameras}, and RoMa~\cite{edstedt2024roma} for scene-level tasks, with the former two excluded from ScanNet++ evaluation due to training scope limitations.
+Traditional COLMAP-based methods~\cite{schonberger2016structure} are omitted due to documented high failure rates in sparse-view scenarios~\cite{wang2024pflrm}.
+We further incorporate RealEstate10K~\cite{zhou2018stereo} (Re10K) test splits to assess generalization to challenging scenes.

-\textbf{Metrics.} Following established protocols~\cite{wang2024pflrm,wang2023posediffusion}, we evaluate pose estimation through distinct rotation and translation metrics.
-Rotational accuracy is assessed via relative rotation error (RRE) in degrees and relative rotation accuracy (RRA), where RRA represents the percentage of rotation errors below predefined thresholds ($15^\circ$ and $30^\circ$).
-Translational accuracy is measured through translation error (TE) between predicted and ground truth camera centers.
-For scenarios with more than two input views, errors are computed pairwise and averaged across all camera combinations.
+\textbf{Metrics.} Following established protocols~\cite{wang2024pflrm,wang2023posediffusion}, we evaluate pose estimation performance using both rotation and translation metrics: relative rotation error (RRE) in degrees, relative rotation accuracy (RRA) at $15^\circ$ and $30^\circ$ thresholds, and translation error (TE) measured as the distance between predicted and ground truth camera centers.
+For multi-view settings, errors are averaged over all possible pairs of cameras.
+It is important to note that the TE metric is scale-invariant: we first compute the relative translations between views for both ground truth and predictions, \emph{normalize} these translations by their respective mean $\ell_2$-norm, and then report the mean difference.

-As shown in Table~\ref{tab:pose}, FreeSplatter-O demonstrates substantial performance improvements over existing baselines on object-centric datasets, while FreeSplatter-S achieves comparable results with MASt3R on scene-level datasets.
-MASt3R's poor performance on rendered object-centric datasets without backgrounds can be attributed to the significant domain gap between its training data and these synthetic images.
-Specifically, rendered object-centric images lack the complex backgrounds and rich textures present in natural scenes, presenting unique challenges for pose estimation without adequate data priors.
-In scene-level evaluations on ScanNet++ and CO3Dv2, while MASt3R achieves marginally superior metrics, FreeSplatter-S maintains competitive performance despite its more limited training scope.
-This performance differential primarily stems from dataset scale disparity—our FreeSplatter-S utilizes only three datasets, a subset of DUSt3R/MASt3R's extensive training corpus, resulting in fewer learned data priors.
-Future work will focus on scaling the model across broader datasets to bridge this gap.
+\textbf{Comparison with PF-LRM.} Pose estimation results mirror reconstruction performance trends: PF-LRM excels on their GSO evaluation set, while FreeSplatter-O demonstrates superior performance on OmniObject3D.
+As we have analyzed, this disparity likely stems from PF-LRM's GSO evaluation images sharing characteristics with their training data, making OmniObject3D a more objective benchmark.